 Get a bad mark?
 Practical suggestions to help bounce back

 OK.
-You didn’t get the mark you wanted or expected.
+You didn’t get the mark you either wanted or expected.
 Now what?
-Consider these three strategies.
+Here are three strategies.

 Support and empowerment